AndyObtiva/strategic/README.md

 [![Gem Version](https://badge.fury.io/rb/strategic.svg)](http://badge.fury.io/rb/strategic)

 if/case conditionals can get really hairy in highly sophisticated business domains.
-Domain model inheritance can help remedy the problem, but you don't want to dump all logic variations in the same domain models as that can create a maintenance nightmare.
+Domain model inheritance can help remedy the problem, but dumping all logic variations in the same domain models can cause a maintenance nightmare.
-Strategy Pattern solves that problem by externalizing logic variations to separate classes outside the domain models.
+Thankfully, Strategy Pattern as per the Gang of Four solves the problem by externalizing logic variations to separate classes outside the domain models.

 Still, there are a number of challenges with repeated implementation of Strategy Pattern: